hallojs/ml-pepr/README.rst

 ~~~~~~~~
 Coming soon!

-.. note:: The current version is not tested under Windows!
+*The current version is not tested under Windows!*

 Basic Usage
 -----------